PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

     ##   left_prop
     ## 1      16.6

-16.6% of the employees have left the company.
+The turnover rate is 16.6% .
+This means that 16.6% of the employees have left the company.

-I looked at the proportion of employees who left compared to those who haven’t.
+In addition, I visualized the proportion of employees who left compared to those who haven’t.

 ``` r
 data <- employee_profile_renamed %>%